jteijema/makita-UI/README.md

 #### Data Folder

 - Create Data Folder: This button creates a data folder in the output directory, only available if no data folder is currently present.
+- Files in Data Folder: List of files in the data folder, if available.
 - Open Data Folder: Opens the data folder in your file explorer.

 ### Add Script Window